LuminosoInsight/luminoso-api-client-python/README.md

 Getting the correct version of `requests`
 -----------------------------------------
 This API client is a simple wrapper around a Python module called `requests`.
-Unfortunately, that module made some incompatible changes when it released version 1.0 in mid-December.
+Unfortunately, that module made some incompatible changes when it released version 1.0 in mid-December 2012.

 In case your Python environment has the new version, our setup script installs the old version that the client is compatible with as a package called